This collection has 25 Best Thanksgiving and Christmas Turkey Recipes around. From small dinners to big ones, there is something for everyone.

 From turkey to sides and desserts, there is an abundance of recipes you can choose from the internet.

-My collection of turkey recipes is created with the thought of helping you decide for different scenarios, from smaller celebrations to bigger ones.
+My collection of turkey recipes is created with the thought of helping you decide on different scenarios, from smaller celebrations to bigger ones.
 I hope you find something here to try.

 One of the questions people often have when they host Thanksgiving is how much turkey they need to make.